hybridgroup/gophercon-2023/sensor/arduino/README.md

 The dial should now cause the OLED display to show its current position.
 The OLED should also have two empty circles that will light up when you press the Button to light up the Blue LED and when you press the touch sensor respectively.

-### step7.go - Blue LED, Button, Green LED, Buzzer, Touch, Dial, MQTT
+### step7.go - Green LED, Button, Red LED, Buzzer, Touch, Dial, MQTT

 ![Arduino](./images/step6.png)